HeRoMo/convert_to_geojson_jp/README.md

 |code6| code5 with check digit|

 ## License
-The license of this script is ISC.
+The license of the scripts in this repository is ISC.
 But you have to follow the [terms of use for National Land numerical information](https://nlftp.mlit.go.jp/ksj/other/agreement.html) about converted data.